django-getpaid/django-getpaid/docs/settings.rst

 are the dotted paths to each backend - just as you put them in ``INSTALLED_APPS``.

 Each backend defines its own settings there.
 Please check the backend's documentation.
-There is one exception - each backend can provide ``POST_TEMPLATE`` setting which takes precedence over ``GETPAID_POST_TEMPLATE`` described below.
-This setting is used by processor's default ``get_template_names`` method to override backend's ``template_name`` attribute that points to a template that is used to render that backend's POST form.
-As this method is rarely used, you'll probably never want to use it anyway.

 Optional settings